Evaristo-Paulo/Evaristo-Paulo/README.md

 ## :tada: Hey, peep!
 ### Let me tell you something :sunglasses:

-I'm crazy about coding, for this reason, I decided to study computer science :computer: at Universidade Agostinho Neto :mortar_board:, in order to acquire the necessary academic knowledge and fly, becoming more and more a qualified professional :trophy:
+I'm crazy about coding, for this reason, I decided to study computer science :computer: at Agostinho Neto University :mortar_board:, in order to acquire the necessary academic knowledge and fly, becoming more and more a qualified professional :trophy:

 I work in web development, using frontend (HTML, CSS, JS), backend (PHP/Laravel, Node JS) and database technology (MySQL, Postgres).